maxstain/machine-learning/.junie/guidelines.md

 ### Running the Application

-The application is a Flask web app that can be started with:
+The app is a Flask web app that can be started with:

 ```powershell
 python web_app/app.py